jackpal/picasawebuploader/README.md

 To Do:

-+ Allow password to be entered from stdin (rather than passed on command line.)
 + Use multiple threads for uploading.
 + Add Progress UI
 + Deal with duplicate picture and folder names, both on local and web collections.